marcindampc/marcindampc/README.md

 ## Greetings humans! 👋
 ### I am
-Marcin.
-I'm a constant learner.
-I'm also a husband and a father!
+Marcin ...a constant learner, also a husband and a father.

 ### I am currently learning
 TypeScript & React

 ### In near future I would like to
-get to know Node.js more, and continue on my way to become a Fullstack Software Engineer
+...get to know Node.js more, and
+...continue on my way to become a Fullstack Software Engineer

 ...also I'm planning to start contribute to open-source.